sbera717/Zenith-Wallet/README.md

 You can either install Keycloak and Kafka locally or use Docker for a simpler setup.
 Using Docker is recommended as it is easier and more efficient.

-For Keycloak, I will provide the Docker command with the necessary volume attached, so no additional configuration is required.
+For Keycloak, I will provide the Docker command with the necessary volume attached.
+Once Keycloak is running, you need to create a realm and configure it by giving the necessary permissions to the admin-cli and your client.
+After these configurations are done, my Spring Boot application will automatically create accounts in Keycloak and handle the necessary tasks

 For Kafka, I will provide a Docker Compose file.
 Simply run the Docker Compose file, and both Kafka and Zookeeper will be up and running.